TURTLE: A C library for an optimistic stepping through a topography: Introduction

 In the following, for the sake of clarity, we consider a simple geometry with only two volumes: the atmosphere and the Earth, separated by a ground surface.
 The ground surface is usually approximated as a collection of plane facets joining the DEM nodes.
-Tessellating a regular grid with triangles requires 2 triangles per node.
-In Geant4 such a tessellation is represented by a \ics{G4TessellatedSolid} object.
-Building an efficient 3D model for a non parametric volume containing billions of facets is rather involved.
-The memory overhead should be carefully controlled.
-For example, adding a single \ics{float32_t} per node already triples the memory usage.
-At the same time, the geometry must be smartly organised in order to hasten intersection searches.
-Organizing the geometry must be fast enough as well, i.e. not longer than running a simulation.
+Tessellating a regular grid of $n$ nodes with triangles requires approximately two triangles per node in the large $n$ limit.
+Efficiently building a 3D model for a non parametric volume containing billions of facets is rather involved.
+One should carefully control the memory overhead, i.e.~the extra memory used by the 3D model in addition to the original DEM data.
+For example, adding a single precision float (32~bits) per node already triples the memory usage.
+At the same time, the geometry must be smartly organised in order to speed up intersection searches.

-A generic optimisation method is to sort geometric shapes (volumes, faces, $\ldots$) using a Bounding Volume Hierarchy (BVH).
-The shapes are organised in a tree structure, according to their bounding boxes.
-The tree is sorted in order to hasten subsequent geometry operations, e.g. computing the intersection of the shapes with a line or with a plane.
-BVH trees are used in 3D modelling for ray tracing or collision detection.
-A popular structure is the Axis Aligned minimum Bounding Box (AABB) tree.
-It is simple to implement while being efficient.
-Building the tree using a top down approach is rather fast in addition.
-A similar approach has long been used in Geant4.
-It is known as \ics{SmartVoxels}, see e.g.~\citet{Geant4:geometry}.
-Since \texttt{Geant4.9.6} (February 2013), this optimisation also propagates down to the individual facets of a \ics{G4TessellatedSolid}.
-Before, a single bounding box was used for the whole tessellated solid.
+A generic optimisation method is to sort geometric shapes (volumes, surfaces, $\ldots$) using a Bounding Volume Hierarchy (BVH).
+The shapes are organised in a tree structure according to their bounding boxes.
+The tree is sorted in order to speed up subsequent geometry operations, e.g.~computing the intersection of the shapes with a line or with a plane.
+BVHs are used in 3D modelling for ray tracing or collision detection.